tylermarcus14/lukeify/README.md

 ### Building

-Five scripts are provided for execution at project build time:
+Several scripts are provided for execution for ease of development:

-* `frontend:dev`: Runs an Angular Hot Module Reloading environment at localhost:4200.
+* `front:dev`: Runs an Angular Hot Module Reloading environment at localhost:4200.
-* `frontend:prod`: Compiles the frontend using ahead of time compilation and minification to be served by our backend.
+* `front:build`: Compiles the frontend using ahead of time compilation and minification to be served by our backend.
+* `back:dev`: Watches for changes and compiles the typescript node server.
+* `back:build`: Compiles the typescript node server.
-* `backend:dev`: Runs the express.js server with a development environment flag.
+* `back:run:dev`: Runs the server in a development environment.
-* `backend:prod`: Runs the express.js server with a production environment flag.
+* `back:run:prod`: Runs the server in a production environment.
-* `twitter`: To be executed via cron at a user's desired frequency to gather tweets from their profile and store them locally to be served.
+* `back:service`: To be executed via cron at a user's desired frequency to gather tweets & instagram photos from their profile and store them locally to be served.

 ## Deployment